 - maintain your contact details

-- fulfil our legal obligations, such as those relating to taxation and anti-money laundering and counter-terrorism financing or prevent fraud or as otherwise authorised by you
+- fulfil our legal obligations, such as those relating to taxation, anti-money laundering and counter-terrorism financing and comprehensive consumer credit reporting under the National Consumer Credit Protection Act or to prevent fraud or as otherwise authorised by you

 Without such information, we may not be able to process your application or provide you with an appropriate level of service.
 In such circumstances, we will process your application and provide you with the most appropriate level of service that we can.